Portsmouth, New Hampshire: Military developments

+Urban renewal and preservation

+The city's emphasis on historic preservation and revitalization emerged from a period of significant destruction.
+Portsmouth's current walkable character results from its network of streets and dense blocks filled with preserved Revolution-era homes.
+However, like many cities throughout the region and nation, Portsmouth experienced urban renewal, a federally funded planning initiative designed to address "urban blight" and revitalize downtown cores after decades of suburbanization and declining tax revenue.
+Portsmouth's urban renewal district encompassed the North End neighborhood, which, similar to Boston's North End, was home to a significant Italian-American population.

+In 1964, federal funds were allocated to the North End project area for urban renewal.
+Prior to redevelopment, the North End contained a mix of residential and commercial buildings, with many older houses converted into storefronts with apartments above.
+By the mid-1960s, the area was considered overcrowded, deteriorated, and a fire hazard.
+The Portsmouth Housing Authority proposed demolishing approximately 200 buildings, a school, and a church, with redevelopment planned for commercial, industrial, and public use rather than residential purposes.
+The project would have displaced approximately 300 families.
+In 1968, Portsmouth Preservation Inc., a preservation organization, was formed to save some of the historic building stock slated for redevelopment.
+After extensive advocacy efforts, only fourteen houses were saved and mostly relocated to an area now known as "The Hill".
+This preservation effort marked the beginning of broader initiatives that eventually led to the creation of the aforementioned historic district.

+Shipbuilding heritage

-Portsmouth shipbuilding history has had a long symbiotic relationship with Kittery, Maine, across the Piscataqua River.
-In 1781–1782, the naval hero John Paul Jones lived in Portsmouth while he supervised construction of his ship Ranger, which was built on nearby Badger's Island in Kittery.
-During that time, he boarded at the Captain Gregory Purcell house, which now bears Jones' name, as it is the only surviving property in the United States associated with him.
-Built by the master housewright Hopestill Cheswell, an African American, it has been designated as a National Historic Landmark.
-It now serves as the Portsmouth Historical Society Museum.
+Portsmouth's shipbuilding history has maintained a long symbiotic relationship with Kittery, Maine, across the Piscataqua River.
+In 1781–1782, naval hero John Paul Jones lived in Portsmouth while supervising construction of his ship Ranger, which was built on nearby Badger's Island in Kittery.
+During that time, he boarded at the Captain Gregory Purcell house, which now bears Jones' name as the only surviving property in the United States associated with him.
+Built by master housewright Hopestill Cheswell, an African American, it has been designated as a National Historic Landmark and now serves as the Portsmouth Historical Society Museum.

-The Portsmouth Naval Shipyard, established in 1800 as the first federal navy yard, is on Seavey's Island in Kittery, Maine.
-The base is famous for being the site of the 1905 signing of the Treaty of Portsmouth which ended the Russo-Japanese War.
-Though US President Theodore Roosevelt orchestrated the peace conference that brought Russian and Japanese diplomats to Portsmouth and the Shipyard, he never came to Portsmouth, relying on the Navy and people of New Hampshire as the hosts.
-Roosevelt won the 1906 Nobel Peace Prize for his diplomacy in bringing about an end to the War.
+The Portsmouth Naval Shipyard, established in 1800 as the first federal navy yard, is located on Seavey's Island in Kittery, Maine.
+The facility gained international prominence as the site of the 1905 signing of the Treaty of Portsmouth which ended the Russo-Japanese War.
+Although U.S. President Theodore Roosevelt orchestrated the peace conference that brought Russian and Japanese diplomats to Portsmouth and the Shipyard, he did not personally visit Portsmouth, relying instead on the Navy and people of New Hampshire to serve as hosts.
+Roosevelt received the 1906 Nobel Peace Prize for his diplomatic efforts in ending the war.